ablahum/bumi-kahuripan/README.md

 ## ⚙️ Installation

-To run this project locally, make sure you have PHP, Composer, Node.js, and PostgreSQL installed on your machine.
+To run this project locally, ensure you have PHP, Composer, Node.js, and PostgreSQL installed on your machine.

 - Clone the repository